VDelv/Survival-Shooter-VR/README.md

 Game developped with Unity2019.2, compatibility with HTC-vive.

+To play the game:

+ * Download the project and open the "Survival Shooter VR.exe" file in "Survial Shooter VR" dir.
+(VR headset has to be plug).
+ * Download the project and upload it in Unity Hub with the correct version of Unity (compatibility has not been checked yet).

 The asset can be considered as a tutorial for VR handling of unity.

 Several assets have been used to developped the game: